-Similar to alcohol use disorder, excessive or compulsive use of a substance that problematic or excessive and impairs relationships, school and/or work functions.
-However, the difference between those who misuse alcohol and those who abuse drugs is that substance are illegal and many people obtain felonies and other legal problems trying to get funds to purchase drugs.
-Misuse of drugs typically starts in adolescents, peaks into early adulthood and tapers offer with age.
-More than 50 percent of those will substance abuse disorders have other co occurring disorders.
-Additionally, those who abuse drugs have difficulty with impulse control, controlling emotions, low self-confidence and managing stress.
+Similar to alcohol use disorder, excessive or compulsive use of a substance that is problematic or excessive and impairs relationships, school and/or work functions.
+More than 50 percent of those will substance abuse disorders have other co-occurring disorders.
+Additionally, those who abuse drugs have difficulty with impulse control, controlling emotions, low self-confidence, and managing stress.

-Negative behaviors or impulses that are compulsive or excessive and cause impairment in work, school and social/intimate relationships can be considered an addiction.
-Behaviors and impulses can include gambling, sex, pornography, video games, food and internet addiction.
-People with these type of addictions tend to use the behavior as a way reduce negative emotions and detach from their problems.
-Many who struggles with these excessive or impulsive behaviors struggle with co occurring disorders and use these activities as a replacement for developing and sustaining intimate relationships or friendships.
+Behavioral addiction can include gambling, sex, pornography, video games, food, and internet addiction.
+People with these types of addictions tend to use the behavior as a way to reduce negative emotions and detach from their problems.
+Many who struggles with these excessive or impulsive behaviors struggle with co-occurring disorders and use these activities as a replacement for developing and sustaining intimate relationships or friendships.

 CAUSES OF ADDICTION